Jay-Delic/auto-attachment-printer/README.md

 # Auto Attachment Printer

-Easy to use & simple script to automatically print **PDF** attachments from a mailbox.
+Easy to use & simple script to automatically print **PDF** attachments from a mailbox every day at a specific time.

 ## Getting Started